edemaine/svgtiler/README.md

 * You can change where to put converted files via the `--op`/`--output-pdf` and `--oP`/`--output-png` command-line options.
-  In addition, SVG Tiler supports `--os`/`--output-svg` to control where to put generated SVG files, `-o`/`--output` to control the default place to put all generated/converted files, and `-O`/`--output-stem` to override the generated/converted filenames for the next drawing.
+  In addition, SVG Tiler supports `--os`/`--output-svg` to control where to put generated SVG files, and `-o`/`--output` to control the default place to put all generated/converted files.
+* You can override the generated/converted filenames for the next drawing using the `-O`/`--output-stem` command-line option.
+  You can also specify a stem pattern like `-O prefix_*_suffix`, where `*` represents the input stem, in which case the override applies until the next `-O` option.
+  (In particular, `-O *` restores the initial behavior.)
 * If Inkscape isn't on your PATH, you can specify its location via `-i`/`--inkscape`.